 Big data provides actionable results and insights that have made it a crucial component of today's tech world.
 To sort through such massive datasets and retrieve the right information, you must have the right tools and understand how to use them.

-Big data is playing a bigger and bigger role in almost every industry.
-On the back of our increasing reliance on data to make decisions, there are many new types of roles popping up, including that of a Data Visualisation Analyst.
+Big data is playing a greater role in almost every industry.
+On the back of our increasing reliance on data to make decisions, many new types of roles are emerging, including that of a Data Visualisation Analyst.